 |Have an Injury Management System in place||$2,000 penalty|

 |Prepare a Return to Work Plan for workers who are injured at work||$2,000 penalty|

 |Make weekly payments to your injured worker as directed by your insurer once the claim is accepted||$2,000 penalty per late payment|

 Worker previously employed

-Under the new arrangement, the welder provides substantially similar services as they did when working for AG Engineering, but provides those services on behalf of a separate company as a director or employee, working principally for AG Engineering.
-The work done is also directly part of the business of AG Engineering – that is, metal fabrication.
+Under the new arrangement, the welder provides substantially similar services as they did when working for WOE Engineering, but provides those services on behalf of a separate company as a director or employee, working principally for WOE Engineering.
+The work done is also directly part of the business of WOE Engineering – that is, metal fabrication.

-If an injury occurs, AG Engineering will be liable to pay the welder compensation and meet any return to work obligations.
+If an injury occurs, WOE Engineering will be liable to pay the welder compensation and meet any return to work obligations.

 Worker not previously employed